 Anyway, continuing on from Mammoth Hot Springs, where I left off with my last post, we followed Grand Loop Road east toward Tower Junction.
-About 4 miles from Mammoth, is a pullout on the left with a 100-yard walk to Undine Falls.
+About 4 miles (6.4 km) from Mammoth is a pullout on the left with a 100-yard (90 m) walk to Undine Falls.
 Just up the road on the right is Lava Creek picnic area – one of our favorites – and then the trailhead for Wraith Falls.
-It’s only about 0.5 miles each way to this 100-foot cascade – since the trail was covered in snow, we put our skis back on and skied there!
+It’s only about 0.5 miles (0.9 km) each way to this 100-foot (30 m) cascade; since the trail was covered in snow, we put our skis back on and skied there!

 The rest of the drive to Tower Junction, while beautiful, isn’t the most exciting area of the park.
 Probably just as well since the road is narrow and usually pretty slippery.
-The turnoff for Blacktail Deer Plateau is unfortunately closed to cars in the winter, as is the road to Petrified Tree (though both are accessible on skis).
-And once we got to Tower Junction, we found the road to Tower Falls closed as well…it was time to strap on our skis again!
+The turnoff for Blacktail Deer Plateau is closed to cars in the winter, as is the road to Petrified Tree, though both are accessible on skis.
+And once we got to Tower Junction, we found the road to Tower Falls closed as well… it was time to strap on our skis again!

-Tower Falls is 2.3 miles up the road from the junction.
+Tower Falls is 2.3 miles (3.7 km) up the road from the junction.
 The road is groomed, making for a fairly easy ski route.
-Along the way, there are ample views of the Grand Canyon of the Yellowstone River below – my favorite is Calcite Springs Overlook, which encompasses a little bit of everything Yellowstone has to offer – river, canyon, hot springs, and we even saw some bighorn sheep on the opposite rim of the canyon!
+Along the way, there are ample views of the Grand Canyon of the Yellowstone River below; my favorite is Calcite Springs Overlook, which encompasses a little bit of everything Yellowstone has to offer – river, canyon, hot springs, and we even saw some bighorn sheep on the opposite rim of the canyon!

 Tower Falls is, in my opinion, cooler in the winter than it is in the summer.
 It’s decently tall but there’s not a ton of water.
-However, when we were there in the winter, there was a thin layer of ice covering the falls and we could see the water falling down behind it.
+However, in the winter there was a thin layer of ice covering the falls and we could see the water falling down behind it.
 I’d never seen anything like it!

 As we approached the eastern entrance, the mountains were getting larger and the views getting better.
 On the eastern edge of the Lamar Valley is Icebox Canyon, a deep gorge lined with colorful ice.
 It was well worth walking through the snow and ending up with cold, wet feet to get a better view.